burlachenkok/burlachenkok.github.io/_posts/2021-10-24-Visited-AI-summer-schools-2021.md

 published: true
 ---

-Several engaging summer schools I have a chance to attend during the summer of 2021.
+Several engaging summer schools that I have a chance to attend during the summer of 2021.

 ---